openjournals/blog.joss.theoj.org/_posts/2023-05-05-JOSS-publishes-2000th-paper.md

 Thank you!

 Over these seven years of operations, JOSS simply wouldn’t work without the dedicated volunteer editors and reviewers (and of course the authors submitting their work).

-_Arfon Smith (EiC, JOSS) on behalf of the whole editorial team._